joshwcomeau/react-flip-move/README.md

 |--------------------------------|-------------------|
 |  `String`, `Boolean`, `Object` | 'elevator'        |

 Control the onEnter animation that runs when new items are added to the DOM.
-For examples of this property, see the <strong><a href="https://github.com/joshwcomeau/react-flip-move#enterleave-animations">feature description above</a></strong>.
+For examples of this property, see the <strong><a href="#enterleave-animations">feature description above</a></strong>.

 Accepts several types: